alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ### Some ugly code

-Having said all the above, we flatten tree into an array.
-We can also compact the array in a way we couldn't do in managed environment i.e. store a flag or data along or instead a reference to a node.
+Having said all the above, without going into details, we flatten tree into an array.
+We can also compact the array in a way we couldn't do in the managed environment i.e. store a flag/ data instead a reference to a node.

 ```
 [